ostrowskaanna/ostrowskaanna/README.md

 ### HELLO :wave:
-:mortar_board: second-year student of Computer Science and Intelligent Systems at AGH University of Science and Technology <br>
+:mortar_board: third-year student of Computer Science and Intelligent Systems at AGH University of Science and Technology <br>
 :round_pushpin: Cracow, Poland